Activity coefficient: Link to ionic diameter

 where A and B are constants, z_{i} is the valence number of the ion, and I is ionic strength.

 Concentrated ionic solutions

 Ionic activity coefficients can be calculated theoretically, for example by using the Debye–Hückel equation.
-The theoretical equation can be tested by combining the calculated single-ion activity coefficients to give mean values which can be compared to experimental values.
+The theoretical equation can be tested by combining the calculated single-ion activity coefficients to give mean values which can be compared to experimental values but only if the two ionic functions are strictly independent of one other (e.g. not determined by regression of experimental data).

 Stokes–Robinson model

 For concentrated ionic solutions the hydration of ions must be taken into consideration, as done by Stokes and Robinson in their hydration model from 1948.
 The activity coefficient of the electrolyte is split into electric and statistical components by E. Glueckauf who modifies the Robinson–Stokes model.

 The statistical part includes hydration index number h, the number of ions from the dissociation and the ratio r between the apparent molar volume of the electrolyte and the molar volume of water and molality b.

 Concentrated solution statistical part of the activity coefficient is: